Gruveo/gruveo-embed-api-examples/example-4/README.md

 npm run start-example-4
 ```

-You can also provide optional `PORT` environment variable if default value (8443) is not suitable.
+You can also provide the optional `PORT` environment variable if the default value (8443) is not suitable.

-Afterwards you can open [https://localhost:8443](https://localhost:8443) in your browser.
+Afterwards open [https://localhost:8443](https://localhost:8443) in your browser.

-**Important:** Because the embedded version of Gruveo requires https, we have provided a self-signed certificate which you have to accept in the browser in order to see the example.
+**Important:** Because the embedded version of Gruveo requires HTTPS, we have provided a self-signed certificate which you have to accept in the browser in order to see the demo.